 '''

 - name: sigsci-agent

 image: signalsciences/sigsci-agent:testing

 imagePullPolicy: Never

+...

 '''

-names have the configuration option name all capitalized, prefixed with SIGSCI and any dashes (-) changed to underscores () (e.g., the max-procs option would become the SIGSCI_MAX_PROCS environment variable).
+Agent configuration is normally done via the environment.
+Most configuration options are available as environment variables.
+Environment variables names have the configuration option name all capitalized, prefixed with SIGSCI\ and any dashes (-) changed to underscores (\) (e.g., the max-procs option would become the SIGSCI\MAX\PROCS environment variable).
 For more details on what options are available, see the Agent Configuration documentation.